 “He Said She Said” is a fun bridal shower game to test how well the guests know the couple.
-There are two broad categories of questions you can include in the game: sentimental, romantic statements; and statements about individual characteristics.
+There are two broad categories of questions you can include in the game: romantic statements, and statements about individual characteristics.

-55 sample statements are given across two categories.
+55 game questions are given across two categories.
 Instructions for facilitating the game are also explained.
 Moreover, three variations of the “He Said She Said” game are briefly mentioned.
 Lastly, tips to improve gameplay are enumerated.

 How to Facilitate the He Said She Said Bridal Shower Game

-Generally, the maid of honor and bridal party are in charge of preparing the questions for the game.
+Generally, the maid of honor and bridal party are in charge of preparing the questions for the “He Said She Said” game.
 A close relative of the couple, such as a mother-in-law or a sibling, may also help.

-One to two weeks before the bridal shower, the event’s planner will approach the couple with a list of questions; the perfect number of questions is around 15.
+One to two weeks before the party, the event’s planner will approach the couple with a list of “He Said She Said” questions for the bridal shower; the perfect number of questions is around 15.
 The bride and groom will check the list to see if they are comfortable with the questions.
 Afterward, they will provide the answers.
 If the couple disagrees on a certain item, you can mark “both” as the answer.